Deepen Your Knowledge: specialization courses

 • Making bread doughs with different kneading techniques

-• Management of leavening of direct and indirect doughs and baking in electric and wood-fired ovens
+• Leavening management of direct and indirect doughs and baking in electric and wood-fired oven

 Read more